BNS Volatility Model¶

 In that regime \(\theta\) is only weakly identified by the surface and the optimizer can move it freely as long as the jump-driven smile dynamics are preserved.
 The headline number to read in the output is \(v_0\), which sets the at-the-money level.

-The fit reuses VolModelCalibration two-stage optimiser from the Heston tutorial: L-BFGS-B for basin search, followed by trust-region reflective on the residual vector with parameter bounds.
+The fit uses the VolModelCalibration two-stage optimiser: L-BFGS-B for basin search, followed by trust-region reflective on the residual vector with parameter bounds.

 xtol termination condition is satisfied.